Using Data-Driven SEO Strategy Adjustments

 Off-Page SEO

-Your seo optimization strategy isn’t complete without off-page SEO.
-This strategy focuses on boosting website traffic and authority through external sources.
+Your SEO optimization strategy isn’t complete without off-page SEO.
+This data-driven SEO strategy focuses on boosting website traffic and authority through external sources.
 Here the work is done outside your website but it directly affects ranking and success.
 You’ll want to track these metrics:

 • Domain Authority (DA): This metric was created by Moz and it predicts the likelihood of your website ranking high on SERPs.